arhoffm4/aws-data-automation/README.md

 ## datamove
-A minimal, clean, and practical datamovement tool built with Python.
+A minimal and practical data movement tool built with Python.

-It demonstrates:
+It is meant to demonstrate:

-* Calling AWS ClI programmatically
+* Call AWS ClI programmatically
-* Computing SHA-256 cecksums
+* Compute SHA-256 cecksums
-* Implementing retry logic
+* Implement retry logic
-* Building a simple, intuitive command-line interface
+* Build a simple, intuitive command-line interface
-* Organizing a Python project into clear, testable modules
+* Organize a Python project into clear, testable modules